Have you ever asked yourself “Can Flossing Cause Receding Gums?”

 Another important question to consider is “what is the harm if my gums recede?
 What’s the worst that could happen?”

-Here are a few reasons why gum recession is extremely harmful
+Reasons why gum recession is extremely harmful

 Pain and sensitivity

 The gums are supposed to cover the roots, which unlike the crown of the tooth, are not covered by a hard, insensitive structure (that is the enamel).
 So when the root is exposed as a result of gum recession, any hot and cold food and drinks would cause sensitivity.

 Susceptibility to decay

-Esthetics and Looks
+Esthetics and looks

-So the next time when the question “Can Flossing Cause Receding Gums?” is asked … Now you know that it can.
+“So can receding gums be reversed?”
+Receding gums DO NOT GROW BACK, but can be reversed and controlled against further harm.
+So the next time when you hear the question “Can Flossing Cause Receding Gums?” is asked … Now you know that it can.

 Travel alot?
 Best Water Flossers For Travel